 You can paint any design you like.
 The beautiful part of rock painting is that all art is celebrated.
 Simple designs, or intricate.
 Abstract, impressionist, or just dump the paint on and let it drip down.
 Whatever YOU like.
 Pinterest is great for ideas.
 Paint on large rocks, or tiny.
 My daughter likes slightly bigger rocks, like those that fit nicely in the palm of your hand.
 I prefer tiny, coin-sized rocks.
 Others paint larger rocks, like the blue one below.

 Take a Class

-Willamalane is offering a rock painting class at Dorris Ranch in March.
+Willamalane is offering a rock painting class at Dorris Ranch in June 2019.
 You’ll learn what materials to use, how to weatherproof your creations, and have the chance to hide and find rocks all during this 2-hour class.
 And best of all (maybe, lol), Oregon Outdoor Family is teaching the class!
 All materials provided and you can take your creations home with you (or hide them at Dorris Ranch).
 We just might have a giveaway, as well.
-Saturday, March 16, 2019 from 1-3 pm. $12 in district, $15 out of district.
-Register in advance, all ages welcome.
+Sunday, June 23, 2019 from 1-3 pm. $12 in district, $15 out of district.
+Registration starts soon, all ages welcome.

 Where to Hide Rocks

 Hiding rocks is the fun part.
 Hide them anywhere they’ll be found by others.
 We mostly choose parks, but you can also leave them outside businesses, along sidewalks, and in parking lots.
 Let the kids hide rocks, too!
 We’ve discovered that our kids are very careful about where they put rocks…each one finds the perfect spot.
 The key with rocking is that the rocks are meant to be found, so they are “hidden” mostly in the open.